wikimedia/blubber/docs/configuration.md

 #### from
 `.builder.mounts[].from` _string_

-Variant or image filesystem to mount.
-Set to `local` to mount the local build context.
+Build context to mount.
+You can reference another variant, a [named context](https://docs.docker.com/build/concepts/context/#named-contexts), an image, or `local` to mount the main [build context](https://docs.docker.com/build/concepts/context/#what-is-a-build-context).

 #### source
 `.builder.mounts[].source` _string_